petri-o-ojala/draft-sas-viya/README.md

 - Azure NetApp Files
 - Azure Files NFS
 - Azure Kubernetes Service
+- Azure Keyvaults
+- Azure Backup
+- Azure Virtual Machines (Windows and Linux)

 The terraform modules used may support other resources as well within the Azure service context.

+## Terraform State

+A resource group for terraform `rg-spankki-afc-esp-we-terraform-dev` has been created with Storage Account for this SAS ESP deployment.
+RBAC IAM is enabled for the storage account to allow access control with IAM.
+The new storage container is not yet in use due to lacking permissions for the Terraform service principal.

 # Deployment components